NIFTy-PPL/J-UBIK/paper/paper.md

 ## Likelihood models
 J-UBIK implements several instrument models (Chandra, eROSITA, JWST) and their respective data- and response-loading functionalities, enabling their seamless integration into the inference pipeline.
 Due to its fully modular structure, we anticipate the inclusion of more instruments into the J-UBIK platform in the future.
-UBIK is not only capable of reconstructing signals from real data; since each instrument model acts as a digital twin of the corresponding instrument, it can also be used to generate simulated data by passing sky prior models through the instrument’s response.
+J-UBIK is not only capable of reconstructing signals from real data; since each instrument model acts as a digital twin of the corresponding instrument, it can also be used to generate simulated data by passing sky prior models through the instrument’s response.
 This provides a powerful tool for testing the consistency of the implemented models.